ATS-Friendly Digital Writing Portfolio: 7 Powerful Steps to Get Hired Faster

 Step 5 — Optimize Your Contact Information and Personal Branding for ATS

-An often overlooked but crucial element of an ATS-friendly digital writing portfolio is how you present your contact information and personal branding.
+Most people lose opportunities because recruiters can’t quickly find their contact details — don’t make this mistake.
 Optimizing these areas not only makes it easy for recruiters to reach you but also reinforces your professional identity, improving your chances of standing out.

 Why Contact Information Optimization Matters for ATS?